DanielSobBorja/PostgreSQL/README.md

 ### Activity 3.
 #### Create a database named 'aludb' with `createdb`.
 Make alumne0 the owner.

+The parameter -O makes the following user the owner.
 ```
 createdb aludb -O alumne0
 ```